xu-yuan1/openvino-docs/pages/openvino_docs_OV_UG_supported_plugins_VPU.rst

 Joining Rules
 +++++++++++++

-.. note:: Application of these rules depends on tensor sizes and resources available.
+.. note:: Application of these rules depends on tensor sizes and available resources.

 Layers can be joined only when the two conditions below are met: